Insect collecting: Storage and curation

 There are several different preservation methods that are used; some of which include: dried preservation (pinning), liquid preservation, or slide mounts.
 Another (now mostly historical) approach is caterpillar inflation, where the innards were removed and the skin dried.
 Pinning is by far the most common form of insect preservation.

 It is better to pin an insect that has died recently enough that it has not dried yet, because it allows the thoracic muscles to adhere to the pin.
 Previously dried specimens must have glue applied to the pin location to avoid spinning.
 The large majority of the time insects are pinned vertically through their mesothorax and slightly off-center to the right of the mid-line.
 The pin should sit with 1/4 of the pin above the insect as to allow enough room for labels to be readable underneath.

 When pinning insects with wings, it is important to display them properly: Lepidoptera wings should always be spread.
 When drying insects with wings such as butterflies, setting paper is used to position the wings.

 Orthopteroids often have their left wings spread.
 In scientific collections, the insect's wings, legs, and antenna are tucked underneath it to conserve space.

-When pin-mounting small insects the insect is glued to a piece of non acidic, triangle paper.
-This is called pointing.
+When point-mounting small insects the insect is glued to a small piece of non acidic, triangle paper.
 When drying an insect the relaxed insect is spread out accordingly using pins on a foam block where it can dry and retain its positioning.

 When labeling insects the labels are presented in this order top down: Locality, additional locality/voucher label/accession numbers, insect identification.

 Insect pins

-Insect pins are used by entomologists for mounting collected insects.
+Insect pins are used by entomologists for mounting insect specimens.

-They can also be used in dressmaking for very fine silk or antique fabrics.

 As standard, they are 38 mm long and come in sizes from 000 (the smallest diameter), through 00, 0, and 1, to 8 (the largest diameter).

 The most generally useful size in entomology is size 2, which is 0.46 mm in diameter, with sizes 1 and 3 being the next most useful.

 They were once commonly made from brass or silver, but these would corrode from contact with insect bodies and are no longer commonly used.

 Instead they are nickel-plated brass, yielding "white" or "black" enamelling, or even made from stainless steel.

 Similarly, the smallest sizes from 000 to 1 used to be impractical for mounting until plastic and polyethylene became commonly used for pinning bases.

 There are also micropins, which are 10–15 mm long.

 minutens are headless micropins that are generally only made of stainless steel, used for double-mounting, where the insect is mounted on the minuten, which is pinned to a small block of soft material, which is in turn mounted on a standard, larger, insect pin.